Prosperity

 Economic competitiveness is an integral part of sustainability.
 It is essential for creating a healthy business environment that fosters continuous innovation, supports sustainable transitions, and generates prosperity for society.
-A resilient chemical industry is crucial in this.
-Ensuring that economic growth is sustained and that innovation continues to contribute in reaching a higher level of economic productivity, is instrumental to achieving SDG 8 ‘Decent work and economic growth’.
+A resilient chemical industry is crucial to this.
+Ensuring sustained economic growth and continued innovation that contributes to higher levels of economic productivity is instrumental in achieving SDG 8: ‘Decent work and economic growth’.

 The European Green Deal is the EU’s new growth strategy, aiming to transform the EU into a fairer and more prosperous society with a modern, resource-efficient, and competitive economy.
 Research and innovation will play a leading role in accelerating and navigating the necessary transitions, deploying, demonstrating, and de-risking solutions, and engaging citizens in social innovation.